 Many people have some amount of gingivitis.
-It usually develops during puberty or early adulthood due to hormonal changes.
-It may persist or recur frequently, depending on the health of your teeth and gums.
+It often develops during puberty or early adulthood because of hormonal changes.
+It may last a long time or come back often, depending on the health of your teeth and gums.

-The dentist will examine your mouth and teeth and look for soft, swollen, red-purple gums.
+Your dentist will examine your mouth and teeth and look for soft, swollen, reddish-purple gums.

-The gums are usually painless or mildly tender.
+The gums are most often painless or mildly tender when gingivitis is present.

 Plaque and tartar may be seen at the base of the teeth.

-The dentist or dental hygienist will clean your teeth.
-The may use different tools to loosen and remove deposits from the teeth.
+Your dentist or dental hygienist will clean your teeth.
+They may use different tools to loosen and remove deposits from your teeth.

-Careful oral hygiene is necessary after professional tooth cleaning.
-The dentist or hygienist will show you how to brush and floss.
+Careful oral hygiene is necessary after professional teeth cleaning.
+Your dentist or hygienist will show you how to brush and floss properly.

 Warm salt water or antibacterial rinses can reduce gum swelling.
-Over-the-counter anti-inflammatory medications may also be helpful.
+Over-the-counter anti-inflammatory medicines may also be helpful.

-Call your dentist if you have red, swollen gums, especially if you have not had a routine cleaning and examination in the last 6 months.
+Call your dentist if you have red, swollen gums, especially if you have not had a routine cleaning and exam in the last 6 months.

 Good oral hygiene is the best way to prevent gingivitis.

-You should brush your teeth at least twice a day.
-You should floss at least once a day.
+Brush your teeth at least twice a day.
+Floss at least once a day.

 Your dentist may recommend brushing and flossing after every meal and at bedtime.
 Ask your dentist or dental hygienist to show you how to properly brush and floss your teeth.

-Special devices may be recommended if you are prone to plaque deposits.
-They include special toothpicks, toothbrushes, water irrigation, or other devices.
+Your dentist may suggest devices to help remove plaque deposits.
+These include special toothpicks, toothbrushes, water irrigation, or other devices.
 You still must brush and floss your teeth regularly.